-Identifying the root cause of underperforming sales reps is always the first step.
+Identifying the root cause of underperforming sales reps is always the first step to a solution.
 Avoid applying an impulsive decision like throwing more training at them or quickly terminating.
 Take the time to uncover why they’re not performing then apply your remedy.
 A good place to start?
 Determine if your sales rep is actually wired for their sales job.
 If so, then continue your search for sources of lackluster performance.
 However, if they’re not wired for their sales job, you’ll need to make some changes.

 Use an in-depth sales assessment to help you determine if your sales rep is wired for their job and the action you need to take to improve the situation.
 Here are seven things you can do: